 The authority reserves the right to require schools to submit monthly actual expenditure and income reports on an individual basis.
 This will generally be where schools are in deficit or in financial difficulties.
 Schools will be notified in writing of this requirement.

 (ii) Final Accounts

-Schools not using the Council's accounting system (E5) will be required to submit a final actual expenditure and income summary report (ISBF) and a final actual expenditure and income detailed report (ISBD) by a date specified by the Local Authority Finance Team.
+Schools not using the Council's accounting system (E5) will be required to submit a final actual expenditure and income summary report (ISBF) and specified by the Local Authority Finance Team.